datameet/indian_village_boundaries/website/docs/tools.md

+description: A list of tools that are useful to work with Indian village boundary maps

 # Tools
 - [MapShaper](http://mapshaper.org/) is software for editing Shapefile, GeoJSON, TopoJSON and several other data formats, written in JavaScript.
 - [geojson.io](http://geojson.io/) is a quick, simple tool for creating, viewing, and sharing maps. geojson.io is named after GeoJSON, an open source data format, and it supports GeoJSON in all ways - but also accepts KML, GPX, CSV, GTFS, TopoJSON, and other formats.